petrstepanov/root-eclipse/README.md

 make
 sudo make install
 ```
+Depending on your program code, extra ROOT libraries may need to be specified in `CMakeLists.txt` with CMake `list(APPEND LIB_NAMES "<root-library-name>")` command.
+List of available extra ROOT libraries [can be found here](https://cliutils.gitlab.io/modern-cmake/chapters/packages/ROOT.html#the-right-way-targets).

 Next in this article we will discuss a more important aspect.
 Namely, how to set up a CERN ROOT based project for extensive development in Eclipse IDE.

 ## Installing and Tweaking the Eclipse IDE

 Refer to [original documantation](https://wiki.eclipse.org/Eclipse/Installation) to install Eclipse IDE.
 On Fedora linux it is a one-liner `sudo dnf -y install eclipse`.
+After installation is complete, perform following steps:
 * Install CDT plugin.
 In menu Help > Install New Software... select "All Available Sites".
 Under "Programming Languages" select "C/C++ Development Tools".
 Restart Eclipse.
 * Activate "C/C++" perspective in Window > Perspective > Open.
 * Set Eclipse environment variables.
 In Window > Preferences > C/C++ > Environment specify the `LD_LIBRARY_PATH` variable for shared library include path.
 Take variable value from Terminal's `echo $LD_LIBRARY_PATH` output.
 * Increase Eclipse initial and maximum heap size.
+Run following commands in Terminal, but double check that your `/etc/eclipse.ini` location first:
 ```
 sudo cp /etc/eclipse.ini /etc/eclipse.ini.bak
 sudo sed -i -r "s;Xms[0-9]*m;Xms1024m;" /etc/eclipse.ini
 sudo sed -i -r "s;Xmx[0-9]*m;Xmx4096m;" /etc/eclipse.ini
 ```
 * Increase Eclipse indexer cache limits.
 In Window > Preferences > C/C++ > Indexer set the "Cache limits" to 50% and 4096MB.
 * Prevent workspace refreshes.
 In Window > Preferences > General > Workspace.
 Uncheck "Refresh on access".
 Otherwise Eclipse may randomly start refreshing the workspace.
-For for external (non-CDT managed) build tools Eclipse does not provide folder specific Refresh Policy settings.
-Therefore on a workspace refresh Eclipse will index all project source files including ROOT sources.
+For external (non-CDT managed) build tools Eclipse does not provide folder specific Refresh Policy settings.
+Therefore, on a workspace refresh event Eclipse will re-index all project source files including ROOT sources.
 This takes quite a few time and CPU cycles.
-Therefore we are trying to avoid it.
+We are trying to avoid it.

 ## Generating Eclipse Project